Is it possible to increase low AMH level?

 Another thing which we learned recently is that vitamin D is a strong positive regulator of ovarian reserve.
 But would vitamin D truly increase AMH levels?
 In this study here you can read how AMH levels decreased by 18% in winter months and these effects could be reversed with the supplementation of vitamin D.

 That’s why I encourage women over 35 to supplement 4000IU per day of vitamin D (with a supplement like this for example) throughout the year, with the exception of 3-4 summer months.

-Here is what will probably NOT help to increase your AMH
+Here is what probably won’t help increase your AMH

 Acupuncture.
-As much as I love acupuncture (and have used it myself in a preparation for both conception and birth), there is simply no scientific evidence that it decreases ovarian aging by any means.
+As much as I love acupuncture (and have used it myself in a preparation for both conception and birth), there is simply no scientific evidence that it decreases ovarian aging by any significant means.
 Therefore, use acupuncture as a support treatment while dealing with infertility, but don’t think that acupuncture alone will help increase AMH.

 Chinese herbs.
 Again – as much as I appreciate Chinese medicine, taking herbal mixtures together with everything else that women routinely take in a preparation for conception is simply not a good idea.
 Moreover, it can become dangerous, the reason being that each plant has dozens (or many more!) active compounds.
 Throwing all that together with fertility drugs and supplements simply makes a laboratory out of your body, creating environment for side-effects that nobody has described or tested yet.
 Please don’t do that.